 Petronele Gerlikiene survived two World Wars, genocide, occupation… I think no one has said it better than my Godmother, art critic Gražina Kliaugienė:

-In this silent monochrome video below you can see both Petronėlė Gerlikienė, Gražina Kliaugienė and my family at the Opening of P. Gerlikiene’s first personal exhibition, The City Planning Institute, 1977
+Below: in this silent monochrome video by Mečislovas Dimbelis you can see both Petronėlė Gerlikienė, Gražina Kliaugienė and my family at the opening reception of P. Gerlikiene’s first personal exhibition at the Cities Planning Institute in Vilnius, 1977.

 Gerlikiene, Petronele // World Encyclopedia of Naive Art, 1985, p.
 267, 289.